Lab Test

 • If a deep aspirate is procured when the laboratory is closed, properly prepared specimens can be delivered to the Surgical Pathology Laboratory (located on the lower level near the east tower elevators), Clinical Pathology Specimen Receiving (located in the Beaumont Laboratory Research Building), or STAT lab.
 Specimens are picked up from the surgical floors, Endoscopy and Clinical Pathology Monday – Friday, 8:00 am – 7:00 pm, Saturday, 7:00 am – 11:00 am, NT and Endoscopy ONLY.

-• Specimens are also picked up throughout the day from the surgical floors and Endoscopy, Monday – Friday, 8:00 am – 3:00 pm.
+• Specimens are picked up from Emergency Department, Interventional Radiology, and operating rooms from 8:00 am – 2:00 pm.

 Troy